bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - a macguffin you have to get to be able to access the darkweb ('darkscape navigator'?)

-darkweb has multiple connections to home?

 Small book-keeping request.
 Usually "data" in the form of enums or constants we typically store in a data folder so it's easier to find.

-backdoored and stasis link'd servers need visual indicators
+backdoored servers need visual indicators

 Make network wider at deeper parts?